Submit to Navigating The Maze 2015

-In print for fifteen years, we accept submissions from teens from around the world.
+In print for 15 years, we accept submissions from teens from around the world.
 Each year we publish the best of all entries received.

 If your work is selected, you will receive two free copies of the book.

-Published annually in the spring by Adonis Designs Press in partnership with Springfield Poets and Writers, a not-for-profit literary organization located in Springfield, Ill., the paperback book is approximately 100 pages with interior artwork ingrayscale.
+Published annually in the spring by Adonis Designs Press in partnership with Springfield Poets and Writers, a nonprofit literary organization located in Springfield, Illinois, the paperback book is approximately 100 pages with interior artwork ingrayscale.
 Out of all artwork submitted, one piece is chosen for a color cover each year.

 Visit The Vachel Lindsay Association's website to learn about this 20th century Illinois poet and artist.

 If you would like to join The Vachel Lindsay Association, Adonis Designs Press, and others in support of this international literary program to inspire young poets and artists mail donations to: Adonis Designs Press or SPW, P.O.
 Box 202, Chatham, IL.
 Money orders or checks should be made out to Springfield Poets and Writers.
 All donations will be used for the NTM program.
 We appreciate your consideration.

 Mailing Address: Adonis Designs Press, NTM; P.O.
 Box 202; Chatham, IL 62629.